 60 Hours in Tokyo

 I would already be gone 21 days, but when I learned that I could make a second stopover on my flight to South Korea for just the cost of taxes I had to jump on it.
+I would only have 60 hours to explore the largest metropolis in the world, but I knew it would be worth it.
 Tokyo, here I come!
-I only had 2.5 days to explore the city and knowing that Tokyo is the largest metropolis in the world I wasn’t sure exactly how much I’d get to see.
-Turns out, a lot!

-I stayed near Shinjuku Station and travelled around on a combination of Tokyo Metro, Toei and JR trains.
+I stayed in an AirBnB apartment near Shinjuku Station and travelled around on a combination of Tokyo Metro, Toei and JR trains.
 If you’re thinking of visiting, check out my handy-dandy guide to Tokyo transit first.

 Harajuku / Takeshita Dori